dinushka114/Tourista/README.md

 ## Getting Started

-To run Touarsta locally on your machine, follow these steps:
+To run Touarista locally on your machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/touarsta.git`
 2. Navigate to the project directory: `cd touarsta`